cailinpitt/AwareOSU/README.md

 My Pi sometimes runs into an issue where it has trouble staying connected to the Internet while using an ethernet connection.
 It will say that it has a connection, but in actuality I cannot access the internet.
 This seems to be a semi-common problem among Pis, and this also causes problems for AwareOSU since it can't access the internet if there isn't a connection.
 This script resets the ethernet connection every morning one minute before AwareOSU is scheduled to run, ensuring that the Pi has a valid, working internet connection.

 # Goals
-1. Develop Ruby on Rails web application containing a history of past crimes, with Google Maps showing crime locations.
+1. Develop AwareOSU mobile applications for Android and iOS.

 # How to sign up
-Visit the [AwareOSU Google form](http://goo.gl/forms/Oy5kZ4xHbX) to sign-up.
+Visit the [AwareOSU Google form](http://goo.gl/forms/Oy5kZ4xHbX) to sign-up for either a daily or weekly delivery option.

 # Milestones
+* 12/10/2015 - AwareOSU now has a weekly delivery option, in addition to a daily delivery options.

-* 12/3/2015 - AwareOSU has 700 users.
+* 12/03/2015 - AwareOSU has 700 users.

 * 12/01/2015 - AwareOSU now includes static Google Maps so users can visualize where crimes occurred.